 You need to know how to read and write the hiragana and the katakana.
 Be careful on the spelling of each word for some words have two different meanings.
 For example, ichi means the number one but sometimes, it means location.
 Some characters are very confusing such as the katakana of shi(シ) and tsu(ツ), and so(ソ) and n(ン).
 In this area, you need to distinguish the difference between the two.
 Loan words are also critical.
 Loan words are usually written in katakana.
 For example, the word workman is written as ワークマン.

-The next thing you need to be careful is the grammar.
+The next thing you need to be careful about is the grammar.
 The structure is very simple when it comes to short sentences but it gets complicated when it comes to long sentences.
-On the internet, there are vast sites offering you help on grammar guide.
-You can visit these sites such as Japanese Grammar Guide.
+On the internet, there are vast sites offering you help with grammar guides.
+You can visit these sites such as the Japanese Grammar Guide.

 This section is very hard for most people.
-That is why concentration and your memory plays a very large role in this section.
-The N5 usually uses conversations and asks rhetorical questions.
+That is why concentration and memory play a very large role in this section.
+The JLPT N5 usually uses conversations and asks rhetorical questions.
 Some questions consist of situations and want you to answer with the right response.
-For practice, just keep listening on audio files even though you cannot understand and try to research for the words you can clearly hear.
+For practice, just keep listening to audio files even though you cannot understand and try to research for the words you can clearly hear.
 Somehow, you can understand the thought of the sentence.
 There are also sites that offer you to learn the listening ability.

-Watch movies, series or anime without subtitles.
-Though some actor’s lines are spoken very fast or have complex grammar, this will help you cultivate your listening ability and your vocabularies.
+- Watch movies, series, or anime without subtitles.
+Though some actor’s lines are spoken very fast or have complex grammar, this will help you cultivate your listening ability and your vocabulary.

-Converse with a Japanese person or try to attend language meet-ups.
+- Converse with a Japanese person or try to attend language meet-ups.
 This will really help improve your speaking ability.
-Though the test will not include writing and speaking, practicing how to converse will help your mind process the vocabularies really fast.
+Though the test will not include writing and speaking, practicing how to converse will help your mind process the vocabulary really fast.

-Study only what is needed.
-Although the official site doesn’t release an official list of vocabularies and kanjis to focus, N5 focuses on the basics so you can also focus on learning the 800+ vocabulary words, 120+ grammar points, and 100 kanji.
+- Study only what is needed.
+Although the official site doesn’t release an official list of vocabularies and kanjis to focus on, JLPT N5 focuses on the basics so you can also focus on learning the 800+ vocabulary words, 120+ grammar points, and 100 kanji.

-Download applications that deal with JLPT.
-There are flash cards application available on the app store.
+- Download applications that deal with JLPT.
+There are flashcard applications available on the app store.
 Always test your knowledge.

-Read books, magazines or papers written in the Japanese language.
+- Read books, magazines or papers written in the Japanese language such as Japanese Manga.
 Know your limits of how many words you know.
 You can then surpass these limits.

 Don’t just focus on the reading section or have more time in the listening section.
 Learn them side by side.

-Some may want to study the Japanese language in Japan rather taking it in their home country because they considered learning could be at best if they can practice it right away.
+Studying in a Japanese language school in Japan rather than taking it in their home country because they considered learning could be at best if they can practice it right away.
 Of course, you will be talking with the locals every day, and for sure will help you improve your Japanese skills.
 If you also think that learning Japanese in Japan could be helpful, then why not apply with us FAIR Inc. We would be glad to assist you.

-N5 is the first level.
-If you pursue passing the other 4 levels, more determination, concentration, time and hard work is needed.
+JLPT N5 is the first level.
+If you pursue passing the other 4 levels, more determination, concentration, time, and hard work are needed.
 For now, just focus on the N5.
-If you have the discipline to apply the tips given to you, N5 will be really easy for you.
+If you have the discipline to apply the tips given to you, the JLPT N5 will be really easy for you.

 Learning another language can be very easy if you have the right tools and a good mindset.
 Do your best and never surrender. ( 諦めないで)